 - peristalsis, the wave-like motion that moves food along the digestive tract beginning in the oesophagus.

-Use one of your baby’s natural instincts to bring calm
+Use one of your baby’s natural instincts to foster calm

 Like some, I had a time in my early career where I couldn’t stand pacifiers, but now, knowing the huge biological and developmental effects they can produce, I now believe them to be a wise choice for our babies when used correctly.
-You can read more about why here, how to choose one that works well with your baby’s innate reflexes here and purchase my book, or wait for my up-and-coming parenting video’s to learn how to use one appropriately.
+You can read more about the why and how here, and learn how to choose one that works well with your baby’s innate reflexes here.
+There is also more information in my book on pacifiers.